JHRobotics/mesa9x/README.md

 ### MINGW
 If targeting Windows 98/Me you can use actual MinGW from [MSYS2 project](https://www.msys2.org/), since I replacing *winpthreads* and reimplementing *strtoll* and *strtoull* from CRT.

 For targeting WIN95/NT, you need MinGW build without SSE instructions in runtime.
-Current releases are compiled by [this MinGW build](https://github.com/niXman/mingw-builds-binaries/releases/download/13.1.0-rt_v11-rev1/i686-13.1.0-release-posix-dwarf-msvcrt-rt_v11-rev1.7z) from [this project](https://github.com/niXman/mingw-builds-binaries/).
+For this you can use [this MinGW build](https://github.com/niXman/mingw-builds-binaries/releases/download/13.1.0-rt_v11-rev1/i686-13.1.0-release-posix-dwarf-msvcrt-rt_v11-rev1.7z) from [this project](https://github.com/niXman/mingw-builds-binaries/).

 ### LLVM (6.0.1)
 Mesa3D require LLVM 3.9 and later, and 6.0.1 was last one before Mesa version 17.3.9 was released, so newer version may works but additional modification may be required.
 Usually newer LLVM is faster.